wr1ter4lyf3/JD-Sorter/career-agent/learnerlog.md

 CodeGPT suggested a ton of more stuff but I also still have to actually apply for a jobs (lol) so that's end of log for today.

+UPDATE: Had to do some patching cuz I don't know how to indent.
+Still didn't see Python.exe in task manager so I had to bring up the code instead of letting PowerShell run it (it's going to do this automatically upon start-up but for now I'm still manually testing it so it may seem like an extra step for now).
+We were missing another requirement (Py2DF).

+After I got that patched up, we were up and running and I even got to convert my first PDF!
+Woot Woot!